10 Ways I Keep Stress and Anxiety at Bay

 - Keep water nearby.

-- Have a regular time you set aside each day to practice yoga.
+- Have a regular daily time set aside to practice yoga.

 Additional Ways to Combat Stress